ricardoschluter/evbox-g2-esphome-controller/README.md

-# EVBox G2 ESPHome Autostart / Solar Surplus Controller
+# EVBox G2 ESPHome Controller

 ESPHome-based replacement/emulation controller for an EVBox G2 charge point using an M5Stack AtomS3 Lite and ATOMIC RS485 Base.